 The contingent resources are primarily associated with separate mine pits.
 The contingent resources do not generally have any technical contingencies that would prevent them from being classified as reserves.
 Specifically, the contingent resources assume the application of the same technologies as those in place at the current proved developed mines and the production of SCO.
 GLJ has not assessed the contingent resources for economic viability.
 However, the pit design assumptions utilized in preparing the estimates are within the ranges currently being considered by industry in applications for regulatory approval of comparable commercial surface mining developments and are also consistent with those utilized in the evaluation of the probable reserves assigned for the Aurora South leases.
 Therefore, Canadian Oil Sands considers the contingent resources to be economically viable under similar oil prices and operating conditions as considered in the reserve evaluation.
-However, there is no certainty that it will be commercially viable to produce any portion of the contingent resources, including those discussed below.
+However, there is uncertainty that it will be commercially viable to produce any portion of the contingent resources, including those discussed below.

-There are, however, non-technical contingencies that prevent the classification of the contingent resources as reserves.
-The contingent resources generally represent separate pits that are not currently planned to be developed within the next 10 years, and for which applications for regulatory approvals have not yet been submitted.
-A commitment on the part of the Syncrude Participants to accelerate the development of these resources and the submission of an application for regulatory approval is necessary before these resources would be considered by GLJ for reserves classification.
-To the extent the Syncrude Participants have not committed to develop any of the contingent resources, any decision to develop may reflect a different planning basis than utilized in preparing the estimates.
+There are non-technical contingencies that prevent the classification of the contingent resources as reserves.
+The contingent resources generally represent separate pits that are not currently planned to be developed within the next 10 years, and for which regulatory approvals have not yet been granted.
+A commitment on the part of the Syncrude Participants to accelerate the development of these resources and regulatory approval is necessary before these resources would be considered by GLJ for reserves classification.
+To the extent the Syncrude Participants have not approved development of any of the contingent resources, any decision to develop may reflect a different planning basis than utilized in preparing the estimates.